On the linear transformation between inertial frames: Introduction

 To solve for the second derivatives, we add to this the same equation with the interchange $\gamma\leftrightarrow \mu$, and substract the same with the interchange $\gamma \leftrightarrow \nu$; then we are left with

 But both $\eta_{\alpha\beta}$ and $\partial x^{\prime \beta}/\partial x^\nu$ are nonsingular matrices, so this immediately yields

 The general solution is of course a linear function, therefore the linear transformation is proved.
-This proof assumes the invariance of the proper time.
-In this paper, we use the two postulates and the assumption of the homogeneity and isotropy of spacetime to prove that the general coordinate transformation between inertial frames must be linear transformation.
+This proof assumes the invariance of the proper time $d\tau$.
+Weinber further pointed out that the transformations $x\to x'$ that leave $d\tau$ invariant when $d\tau=0$ are in general nonlinear which form the conformal group \cite{ref4}.
+Therefore, it is necessary to provide a pedagogical method to help students understand the argument that homogeneity and isotropy of spactime means that the coordinate transformations between inertia frames must be linear transformations.
+After all, the science of physics is about explaining physical idea with mathematical formula.
+In this paper, we use the two postulates and the assumption of the homogeneity and isotropy of spacetime to prove that the general coordinate transformations between inertial frames must be linear transformations.